 The effectiveness of this policy can be determined by the implementation of industry recognized guidelines by regulators and utilities.

-History
+History (to be updated upon adoption)

-Policy Recommendation was first adopted as Policy Recommendation 13-11 which was approved unanimously by vote of the WSSPC membership at the Annual Business Meeting May 3, 2013.
+Policy Recommendation 19-11 was first adopted as Policy Recommendation 13-11 which was approved unanimously by vote of the WSSPC membership at the Annual Business Meeting May 3, 2013.
 Policy Recommendation 13-11 was re-adopted as Policy Recommendation 16-11 by unanimous vote of the WSSPC membership at the Annual Business Meeting May 6, 2016.
+Policy Recommendation 16-11 was re-adopted as Policy Recommendation 19-11 by xx vote of the WSSPC membership at the Annual Business Meeting April xx, 2019.